ctf2009/ci-cd-jenkins-k8s-openshift/README.md

 It also contains commands used to test the examples

-This repo is mainly for testing new Jenkinsfile changes and overall behaviour of deployments and for POC's and demostrations
+This repo is mainly for testing new Jenkinsfile changes and overall behaviour of deployments and for POC's and demonstrations